Breeze/breeze.github.io/doc-samples/web-api-odata.md

     function emFactory(breeze) { ... }

-At runtime, Angular injects 'breeze' (the "breeze service") into the factory definition function.
+At runtime, AngularJS injects 'breeze' (the "breeze service") into the factory definition function.

 >The 'breeze' service is defined in the 'breeze.angular' module we loaded earlier.

 The act of injecting the 'breeze' service into *any* application component creates the 'breeze' service and triggers configuration which includes:

-- choosing the appropriate "modelLibrary" adapter for Angular.
+- choosing the appropriate "modelLibrary" adapter for AngularJS.
 - setting the Breeze promise implementation to the running app's `$q` promise service.
 - choosing the Breeze 'angular' ajax adapter and telling it to use the app's `$http` service.

-Breeze is ready for an Angular app but it doesn't know we're using OData and it doesn't know where the service is yet.
+Breeze is ready for an AngularJS app but it doesn't know we're using OData and it doesn't know where the service is yet.

 <a name="DataServiceAdapter"></a>